coala/coala/docs/Getting_Involved/Review.md

    permission may leave the `@rultor merge` command to get the PR merged automatically.

+> **Note**:
+> To be able to see rultor's logs - you need to be added as a "Reader".
+Please
+> follow the instructions at
+> [rultor's docs](http://doc.rultor.com/reference.html) to find your URN and
+> add it in the .rultor.yml file in the "readers" section.

 # Continous Integration

 It is only allowed to merge a pull request into master if all of the following